2016 Meals Tax Referendum

 Proposed Meals Tax Referendum Timeline

-June 7: Board of Supervisors scheduled to vote on including a meals tax question on the county’s Nov.
+June 7: Board of Supervisors voted to include a meals tax question on the county’s Nov.
 8 election ballot.

 Nov.
 8: Election Day.